Oregon legislative logjam lifted in redistricting compromise

 "We are very pleased that so far we've been able to expedite the budget to fund relief on these critical issues, along with a number of other proposals that solve problems people are facing," she said in her statement.
 "We look forward to expanding on this collaborative work with our colleagues following this agreement."

 For Democrats, the bipartisan agreement allows the House to proceed with discussion and votes on a backlog of bills, most of them having emerged from committees without dissent.
-On the first full session day after the agreement, the House went through 46 bills, although a few were returned to the Rules Committee.
+The first full session day after the agreement, the House went through 46 bills, although a few were returned to the Rules Committee.

 For Republicans, the power-sharing agreement will result in them and Democrats having to agree on plans that emerge from the House Redistricting Committee to redraw legislative and congressional district lines after the 2020 Census.